PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().screen().rst

             }
           }

-To send a screen view and automatically use the activity stack as a path and activity name as a title if our activity class is activityClass:
+To send a screen view and automatically use the activity stack as the path and the activity name as the title (if our activity class is activityClass):

 .. tabs::